tacodevs/taskcollect/README.md

 make
 ```

-To cross-compile for a specific platform (for example, OpenBSD on 64-bit MIPS):
+To cross-compile for a specific platform (for a list of supported platforms, run `go tool dist list`):

 ```
-GOOS=openbsd GOARCH=mips64 make
+GOOS=linux GOARCH=amd64 make
 ```

 To build release versions for all supported platforms, use the following: